What Are Divisions in SMS Pro

 - Separate child companies under one parent company

-Within a Division, any number of User Roles are delegated to various employees, and those same User Roles will, for the most part, be universal across all divisions.
-That being said, there may be the occasional User Roles that are specific to one Division, such as a Cabin Crew role as part of the Flight Ops Division.
+Within a division, any number of User Roles can be assigned to each employee.
+Those same User Roles will, for the most part, be universal across all divisions.
+That being said, there may be occasional User Roles that are specific to one Division, such as a Cabin Crew role as part of the Flight Ops Division.

 - Divisions do not function the same as Departments

 This is probably the source of the greatest confusion surrounding Divisions.
 At first glance they would seem to be very similar, however, as we shall see, Divisions and Departments in the SMS Pro database serve two distinct and different organizational functions.

 - How Long to Move into New Aviation SMS Database?

 - Tips Writing SMS Manuals with Aviation Safety Database Solutions

 - See How Spreadsheet Not EASA Compliant Aviation Hazard Reporting Database